Cam Fowler Game Preview: Ducks vs. Bruins

 Fowler Season Stats Insights

-- Fowler has averaged 23:03 of ice time this season (with a plus-minus rating of 0).
+- In 6 games this season, Fowler has averaged 23:52 on the ice, while putting up a plus-minus rating of +1.

-- Fowler has scored a goal in one of four games this season.
+- In one of six games this year, Fowler has scored a goal, but has not finished a game with two or more.

-- Fowler has recorded at least one point once this season, and had multiple points in that game (through four games played).
+- In one of six games this season, Fowler has registered a point, and he had multiple points in that game.

-- Fowler has had an assist in one of four games this season.
+- In one of six games this year, Fowler has had an assist, but has yet to record two or more.

-- Fowler has an implied probability of 45.5% to go over his point total based on the odds.
+- The implied probability is 40% that Fowler hits the over on his points over/under based on the odds.

-- There is an implied probability of 40% of Fowler going over his assist prop bet, considering the moneyline odds.
+- Fowler has an implied probability of 35.1% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.